-In keeping with the goals of the Department, a syllabus composed of two primary elements has been formulated:
+In keeping with the goals of the Department, the undergraduate program has two main emphases:

-a) General Studies, which include introductory courses in Sociology, Anthropology and Social Psychology, classical and contemporary theories in Sociology and Anthropology; Quantitative and Qualitative Research Methods, as well as Statistical Analysis;
+- General Studies in theory and methodology, which include introductory courses in Sociology, Anthropology and Social Psychology; classical and contemporary theories in Sociology and Anthropology; Quantitative and Qualitative Research Methods; Statistical Analysis.

 As a means of helping students integrate the general and substantive topics that they encounter during their studies, the Department requires participation in two seminars during the final year of study.
-The purpose of these seminar is to enable the students to engage in an actual sociological or anthropological research project under the close personal supervision of their professors.
+These seminars prepare students both to apply the sociological and anthropological concepts, theories, and methodologies acquired, and to conductactual research.
+Within this framework, students prepare independent research projects under the close personal supervision of their professors.

 Students may study sociology and anthropology as a sole specialization (the “broad study” track), or as one of two specializations.